HKTeddyG/groupproject/Readme.md

-# Text-Based RPG Game
+# Fight to Monsters

 ## Team Members
 Zihao Gao

 ## Application Description

-This is a text-based role-playing game (RPG) implemented in C++ that can be played in a Linux terminal environment.
+Fight to Monsters is a text-based role-playing game (RPG) implemented in C++ that can be played in a Linux terminal environment.
 The game features a progression system with 12 levels, turn-based combat, equipment management, potion system, and a shop for permanent upgrades.
 Players must complete all 12 levels to win the game, with increasing difficulty as they progress.

 ## Features